 The Hamilton Princess, a Fairmont managed hotel is located by the harbor offers elegant rooms and suites of varying sizes and decor, many with private balconies and overlooking the Hamilton harbor.
 Some suites continue to offer the old colonial charm with wooden furnishing and hardwood floor.
 The hotel has undergone multi-million dollar renovations in recent times and has added several amenities including an infinity pool and a restaurant offering alfresco dining with a lovely view of the harbor.
 They also do a nice afternoon tea!

 Spread over 200 acres of land area in Rosewood Tucker’s Point, is one of the best Bermuda resorts!
 The hotel and the rooms offer wonderful views of the Atlantic ocean as well as Castle harbor and Harrington Sound.
 It has 88 rooms with a private balcony or patios.
 Some suites have fireplaces, dining areas and wet bars.
 The rooms are mostly painted with shades of green and yellow with stone toning.
 The hotel has its own private beach and many other exclusive amenities including a great in-house spa and it’s own 18-hole golf course.

 Perched in spectacular limestone cliffs, The Reefs is an award-winning resort and overlooks one of the most beautiful private beaches.
 This boutique beachfront retreat is a relatively small but exclusive resort.
-It’s a perfect place to relax, unwind and enjoy a romantic getaway, honeymoon or a family vacation.
+It’s a perfect place to relax, unwind, and enjoy a romantic getaway, honeymoon or family vacation.

 Best time to go to Bermuda